krauseannelize/notes-google-data-analytics-prof/4-Process-Data-from-Dirty-to-Clean/2-Clean-data-for-more-accurate-insights.md

 - the option Data, then Data cleanup and the Remove duplicates option can also be used to identify and automatically remove duplicate rows, and
 - the option Data, then the Split Text to Columns option selecting a dash(-) as custom separator can also be used to automatically split column F into 2 columns

 ---

+## Your cleaning checklist

+Before diving into cleaning, create a checklist of tasks to help you quickly identify potential data issues.
+Some examples of common data cleaning tasks to include in your checklist:

+- **Determine the size of the dataset:** Large datasets may have more data quality issues and take longer to process.
+This may impact your choice of data cleaning techniques and how much time to allocate to the project.
+- **Determine the number of categories or labels:** By understanding the number and nature of categories and labels in a dataset, you can better understand the diversity of the dataset.
+This understanding also helps inform data merging and migration strategies.
+- **Identify missing data:** Recognizing missing data helps you understand data quality so you can take appropriate steps to remediate the problem.
+Data integrity is important for accurate and unbiased analysis.
+- **Identify unformatted data:** Identifying improperly or inconsistently formatted data helps analysts ensure data uniformity.
+This is essential for accurate analysis and visualization.
+- **Explore the different data types:** Understanding the types of data in your dataset (for instance, numerical, categorical, text) helps you select appropriate cleaning methods and apply relevant data analysis techniques.

+---